robertwhaskell/data-structures/README.md

     - size checks the length of the queue
 - Doubly-Linked Lists
     - Same deal as a Linked list, except the nodes carry values for the nodes ahead and behind them in the list.
 Also has methods for adding/removing from both ends of the list.
-    - Doubly linked lists take up a bit more space in memory, but allow for more flexibilty than a singly-linked list.
+    - Doubly linked lists take up a bit more space in memory, but allow for more flexibility than a singly-linked list.
 I guess it's a matter of space over speed: singly-linked lists take less space, but more time to perform operations, and the flip is true for doubly-linked lists.
 - Binary Heap
     - A binary heap where each value in the list has two children that are guaranteed to be less than the node.
     - Resources: